 As part of the U.S. Census site, American FactFinder offers a rich source of detailed data on population, housing, economics, geographic and industry statistics.
 It gives users the ability to create and customize maps, modify statistical tables, and save data in a presentation format.
 Because of the complexity of some of its capabilities, it also provides excellent video tutorials.

 Ben's Guide is designed to inform students (ages 8 - 14+), parents and educators about how the Federal Government works.
 The design is simple and the site is easy to use.

 The Business Services Division is committed to making it easier to do business in Missouri.

 The Catalog of Federal Domestic Assistance, available online and in print, is a compendium of Federal assistance programs, projects and services offering both financial and non-financial assistance to the American public.
 Its main area of focus are education, health, safety, and welfare.

 Wildly entertaining and informative, Dave Leip's Atlas covers presidential, U.S. senatorial, and gubernatorial elections, polls, and predictions.
 Coverage varies by state for the senatorial and gubernatorial elections, but the presidential elections covers 1789–2016.
 It also includes an Electoral College calculator, which really shows how complicated this process is.

 Supreme Court opinions since 1760 browsable by year and U.S. Reports volume number, searchable by party name, case title, citation, full text and docket number.
 FindLaw maintains an archive of Supreme Court opinion summaries from September 2000 to the present.

 govinfo provides free public access to more than a million official publications from all three branches of the Federal Government.
-This is GPO's beta website that will eventually replace the Federal Digital System (FDsys) public website.
+This is GPO’s website which replaced FDsys in December 2018.